Contingency Plan: Definition, Meaning & Example

-This article describes the concept of a Contingency Plan in a practical way.
-After reading you will understand the definition and basics of this powerful strategy tool.
+Contingency Plan: this article describes the concept of a Contingency Plan in a practical way.
+It cover what a business disaster and a contingency plan are, what the components of a contingency plan are and who makes the plan.
+It concludes with two sample cases, what we can learn from them and a conclusion.
+After reading the article, you will understand the definition and basics of this powerful strategy tool.

 What is a Business Disaster?